MicrosoftDocs/powerapps-docs/articles/functions/function-startswith.md

 ![](media/function-startswith/customers-ux-unfiltered.png)

-As the user types characters in the text box, the results in the gallery are automatically filtered.
-In this case, the gallery is configured to show records for which the name of the customer (not the name of the company) starts with the sequence of characters in the search box.
-If the user types **co** in the search box, the results become:
+As the user types characters in **SearchInput**, the results in the gallery are automatically filtered.
+In this case, the gallery is configured to show records for which the name of the customer (not the name of the company) starts with the sequence of characters in **SearchInput**.If the user types **co** in the search box, the gallery shows these results:

 ![](media/function-startswith/customers-ux-startswith-co.png)